 Empathy in the Workplace

-And eight of 10 employees, HR professionals and CEOs agreed that an empathetic workplace has a positive impact on business performance, motivating workers and increasing productivity.
+Finally, 82% of CEOs agreed that an empathetic workplace has a positive impact on business performance, motivating workers, and increasing productivity.

 4 Ways to Build Empathy in Yourself to Improve Your Workplace